ntejha/PowerTrack/README.md

 ## How the project is going

  - [14-08-25] : Going to use mamba package manager because of its parallel downloading speed.
 Checkout how to use mamba in a basic level.
 [Link](Docs/Mamba.md).
- - [15-08-25] : Researched about the data sources, which can be used. found some, will start the the scrpaing soon.
+ - [15-08-25] : Researched about the data sources, which can be used.
 These are the data sources, Check it out : [Link](Docs/Data.md).
+For scraping the CEA data, made a simple python script to the CEA data. when run the script it saves into two folder daily data and monthly data for CEA data only.